ivangfr/springboot-graphql-databases/README.md

 Spring-boot Web Java application that handles books and their reviews.
 It only exposes a GraphQL API and uses [MongoDB](https://www.mongodb.com) as storage.

+## Frontend applications

+In the Github project [`react-graphql-databases`](https://github.com/ivangfr/react-graphql-databases), I have implemented two [`ReactJS`](https://reactjs.org/) applications `author-book-ui` and `book-review-ui` that are frontend applications for `author-book-api` and `book-review-api` respectively.

+If you want to see the complete communication frontend-backend using GraphQL, clone the `react-graphql-databases` and follow the README instructions.

 ## Build Docker Images